The Walk (2015 film): Production

+Music

 Release

 The film premiered at the New York Film Festival on September 26, 2015.
-It had an early release in IMAX on September 30, 2015, before a wide theatrical release on October 9, 2015.
+It had an early release in IMAX on September 30, 2015, before a wide theatrical release on October 9, 2015 although it was originally going to be released a week earlier on October 2, 2015 before it was delayed a whole week later.
+It was the first film to feature the 2015 TriStar Pictures logo.

+Home media

+The Walk was released on DVD, Blu-ray and Blu-ray 3D on January 5, 2016.

 Reception

 Box office

 The Walk grossed $10.1 million in North America and $51 million in other territories for a worldwide total of $61.2 million, against a budget of $35 million.

 The film was released into IMAX theaters on Wednesday, September 30, 2015.
 In the opening weekend of its limited release, the film grossed $1.6 million, finishing 11th at the box office.
 During the first weekend of its wide release a week later, the film grossed $3.7 million, coming in seventh.